-When potential clients consider working with EmberTribe, we offer a free in-depth "discovery" and audit of their existing PPC accounts.
+When potential clients consider working with EmberTribe, we offer a free in-depth "discovery" and audit of their existing accounts.

 Our goal is to give away a scary amount of value in this stage.

 Sometimes we get burned and people take the ideas and run.
 That's a risk we're willing to take, because in every audit, we learn something new that makes us better marketers.

 🔍Want more tips, tricks, and insider info about social media advertising? →

 Here's a rundown of mistakes we've seen in our travels: